Xing-CHEN18/Xing-CHEN18.github.io/_posts/2022-12-29-Yearly:-2022-Recording.md

 </p>

+## 2022 is the year of PhD graduation

-## 2022 is the year of facing unpredictiable changes
+## 2022 is the year of facing unpredictable changes

 ## 2022 is the year of traveling